 It is worth noting that, while a flashing light can be seen when filming the TrueDepth camera array with another camera, it is not visible to the human eye.
 Digital camera sensors are capable of capturing some of the infrared light from the array's Dot Projector, but it is outside the usual visible light spectrum the eye is capable of seeing.

-On the back are two 12-megapixel sensors, consisting of a wide-angle f/1.8 camera and a telephoto f/2.4 camera.
+On the back are two 12-megapixel sensors, consisting of a wide-angle ƒ/1.8 camera and a telephoto ƒ/2.4 camera.
 Equipped with six-element lenses, backside illumination sensors, and a sapphire crystal lens cover, the cameras also have dual optical image stabilization, auto image stabilization, a quad-LED True Tone flash with Slow Sync, a hybrid IR filter, and autofocus with Focus Pixels.

 In terms of modes, the rear cameras can take 12-megapixel photographs, a 63-megapixel panorama, and they include body and face detection, exposure control, burst and timer modes, and improved local tone mapping.
 Image formats captured are listed as HEIF and JPEG.

 For video, the rear cameras can record 4K video at 24fps, 30fps, and 60fps, as well as 1080p and 720p video, with slow-motion support for 1080p at up to 240fps, output in HEVC and H.264 video formats.
-Able to be used with optical image stabilization, video can be recorded with an optical zoom or a 6x digital zoom, offers cinematic video stabilization at 1080p and 720p, time-lapse videos with stabilization, and the ability to take 8-megapixel still photos while recording 4K video.
+It supports optical image stabilization, and you can record video with an optical zoom or a 6x digital zoom.
+It also offers cinematic video stabilization at 1080p and 720p, time-lapse videos with stabilization, and the ability to take 8-megapixel still photos while recording 4K video.

 To improve photographs in low-light situations, Apple has included a Slow-Sync flash feature that keeps the shutter open for longer and reduces the brightness of the flash itself.
 Though this can introduce motion blur, the resulting shot illuminates the subject evenly without any harsh bright spots, with more details visible in dark backgrounds.